christiebarron/aiTextDetector/projectPlanning/project3Proposal.md

 ### 2. Text-input Writing scoring

-A text-input dashboard coinciding with a report card.
+A text-input feedback dashboard similar to a report card.
 Anyone can input human-written text and our app will provide a dashboard and feedback on the quality of the writing.

 - User-driven interaction: textbox with an event listener.